 - Use the keyboard shortcuts as explained in this article, are the fastest way to work with the filter menus.

 This has been a guide to Filter Shortcut in Excel.
-Here we discuss how to use keyboard shortcut for a filter in excel in different ways along with practical examples and downloadable excel template.
+Here we discuss how to use keyboard shortcuts for a filter in excel in different ways along with practical examples and downloadable excel templates.
 You may learn more about excel from the following articles –